encointer/book/src/deployments-register-community.md

   gesell list-communities
   ```

-  This should return your community identified (CID) followed by your community name and locations.
+  This should return your community identifier (CID) followed by your community name and locations.

 Congratulations, you have just registered your community.